Śruti: Distinction between śruti and smṛti

-Smriti literally "that which is remembered," refers to a body of Hindu texts usually attributed to an author, traditionally written down but constantly revised, in contrast to Śrutis (the Vedic literature) considered authorless, that were transmitted verbally across the generations and fixed.
-Smriti is a derivative secondary work and is considered less authoritative than Śruti in Hinduism. Śruti are fixed and its originals preserved better, while each Smriti text exists in many versions, with many different readings.
-Smritis were considered fluid and freely rewritten by anyone in ancient and medieval Hindu tradition.
+Smriti, literally meaning "that which is remembered," refers to a body of Hindu texts usually attributed to an author.
+Traditionally written down but constantly revised, Smriti in contrast to Śrutis (the Vedic literature) considered authorless, which were transmitted verbally across the generations and fixed.
+Smriti is a derivative secondary work and is considered less authoritative than Śruti in Hinduism.
+While Śruti texts are fixed and their originals preserved better, each Smriti text exists in many versions, with many different readings.
+In ancient and medieval Hindu tradition, Smritis were considered fluid and freely rewritten by anyone.

 Both śrutis and smṛtis represent categories of texts of different traditions of Hindu philosophy.
 According to Gokul Narang, the Sruti are asserted to be of divine origin in the mythologies of the Puranas.
 For the people living during the composition of the Vedas the names of the authors were well known.
 Ancient and medieval Hindu philosophers also did not think that śruti were divine, authored by God.

 That Vedas were heard was a notion that was developed by the school or darsana of Pūrva-Mīmāṃsā.
 The Mīmāṃsā tradition, famous in Hindu tradition for its Sruti exegetical contributions, radically critiqued the notion and any relevance for concepts such as "author", the "sacred text" or divine origins of Śruti; the Mimamsa school claimed that the relevant question is the meaning of the Sruti, values appropriate for human beings in it, and the commitment to it.

 Nāstika philosophical schools such as the Cārvākas of the first millennium BCE did not accept the authority of the śrutis and considered them to be human works suffering from incoherent rhapsodies, inconsistencies and tautologies.

 Smṛtis are to be human thoughts in response to the śrutis.
 Traditionally, all smṛtis are regarded to ultimately be rooted in or inspired by śrutis.